coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 ```
 Once the feature is ready to be merged into master, it is strongly preferred
 that this be done using a pull request.
 If you are viewing your feature branch
-on Github, there should be a button there for creating a pull request.
+on GitHub, there should be a button there for creating a pull request.

 ## Alternative workflows